gromacs/gromacs/docs/install-guide/index.rst

 OpenCL GPU acceleration
 ~~~~~~~~~~~~~~~~~~~~~~~

-The primary target of the |Gromacs| OpenCL support is accelerating simulations
+The primary targets of the |Gromacs| OpenCL support is accelerating
+simulations on AMD and Intel hardware.
+For AMD, we target both
-on AMD hardware, both discrete GPUs and APUs (integrated CPU+GPU chips).
+discrete GPUs and APUs (integrated CPU+GPU chips), and for Intel we
+target the integrated GPUs found on modern workstation and mobile
+hardware.
 The |Gromacs| OpenCL on NVIDIA GPUs works, but performance
 and other limitations make it less practical (for details see the user guide).

 To build |Gromacs| with OpenCL_ support enabled, two components are